How to buy, sell or trade Apple AAPL stocks and shares.

-Fractional shares also pay proportionate dividends.
-This means that if you own 50% of a Apple share, you will receive 50% of the dividends that a full share pays.
-Depending on the broker you use, it is possible to start investing in Apple with as little as $5 when employing a fractional share investing strategy.
+Fractional shares also offer the advantage of proportionate dividends.
+If you own a percentage of a Apple share, you will receive a proportionate percentage of the dividends paid by the company.
+Finally, some brokers allow investors to start investing in Apple with as little as $5 when using a fractional share investing strategy.

 You can buy Apple fractional shares with eToro.

-Contracts for difference are traded on margin which means to have $1000 invested in Apple you would not need to invest the full amount as you would with a stock broker.
-You could invest a fraction of the amount ( known as the CFD margin ) with a CFD to hold a similar position in Apple.
+The main difference between trading Apple CFDs and buying Apple shares is that contracts for difference offer increased leverage.
+Apple CFDs are traded on margin, meaning you do not need to invest the full amount on Apple upfront.
+Instead, you could invest a fraction of the amount on Apple, known as the CFD margin, to hold a similar position in Apple.
 Trading an Apple CFD allows investors to hold larger positions than their invested amount.
-Be aware that although investing in an Apple CFD like this amplifies any potential profit.
-It always exaggerates your potential losses which may exceed your amount invested.
+However, be aware that investing in an Apple CFD amplifies potential profits but also exaggerates potential losses, which may exceed the amount invested.

 If you invested in an Apple share with a stock broker you would only lose the amount you invested as you pay the total cost of your position to your broker upfront.
-There is no leverage.An Apple CFD long would be hoping to profit from a rise in the Apple share price.
-An Apple CFD short would be aiming to profit from a fall in the Apple stock price.
+There is no leverage.An Apple CFD long hopes to profit from a rise in the Apple share price.
+An Apple CFD short would aim to profit from a fall in the Apple stock price.
 Trading CFDs allows traders to profit from both directions of the Apple price on the financial exchange.
-Giving traders greater chance to move with the financial markets.
+Giving traders a greater chance to move with the financial markets.